To Have and to Hold (Updated!)

 MATH OBJECTIVES

-• Write and solve inequalities (or equations) in the form of px + q = r
+• Write and solve equations and/or inequalities in the form of px + q = r and px + q > r.

 Appropriate most times as students are developing conceptual understanding.